Adwai-T/Notes/WebDevelopment/AngularCourseNotes.md

 In our html we add `<router-outlet></router-outlet>` where we want to add the compoenent at the current route.

-Note: `router-outlet` is a angular directive even if it looks like a html element.
+> `router-outlet` is a angular directive even if it looks like a html element.

-* Adding links to the HTML code :
+- Adding links to the HTML code :

+> Import `import { RouterModule } from '@angular/router';` and add `RouterModule` to the list of importes in the module where `routerLink`'s are used.
+If not imported the links will not work.

 ```html
 <!--In the below we pass directly the route to the router link-->